codingjoe/joeflow/docs/index.rst

 ------------------------------------

 Things don't always go according to plan especially when humans are involved.
 Even the best workflow can't cover all possible edge cases.
-Galahad embraces that fact.
+Joeflow embraces that fact.
 It allows uses to interrupt a process at any given point and modify it's current state.
 All while tracking all changes.
 This allows developers to automate the main cases and users handle manually exceptions.